 Gelatin and Gelatin Products

-Derived from animal collagen, gelatin is a colorless odorless gelling agent often found in candies or other processed foods, particularly marshmallows, fruit snacks and jelly candies.
-It's sold under the brand-name of Jell-O.
+Derived from animal collagen, gelatin is a colorless odorless gelling agent often found in candies or other processed foods, particularly marshmallows, fruit snacks, and jelly candies.
+It's also sold under the brand-name of Jell-O.

 There are vegan alternatives to gelatin if you need it for a recipe.
-Carageenan, which is a powder derived from seaweed, and agar agar (yes, you say it twice) is made from cooked and pressed algae, a plant product.
-Either of these are fine substitutes for gelatin.
+Carrageenan is one and is a powder derived from seaweed.
+Agar agar (yes, you say it twice) is another, made from cooked and pressed algae, a plant product.
+Either of these is a fine substitute for gelatin.

 Isinglass in Beer and Wine

-Isinglass is a clarifying agent used in wine making and beer brewing.
+Isinglass is a clarifying agent used when making wine and brewing beer.
 It is derived from fish bladders and is therefore not vegan.
 There's no way of knowing by tasting whether your beer or wine has been filtered through fish bladders, but many brewers and wineries list their ingredients on their websites.

 L. Cysteine in Bread Products

-This ingredient, often sourced from feathers or human hair, is a dough conditioner listed in many pre-packaged breads and baked goods.
-Check labels carefully for this ingredient that may be hiding in the ingredient lists of many white and wheat bread.
+This ingredient, often sourced from feathers or human hair, is a dough conditioner listed in some pre-packaged breads and baked goods.
+Check labels carefully for this ingredient as it may be hiding in the ingredient lists of white and wheat bread.

 Whey in Bread and Sweets

 Whey is a common ingredient in many foods, especially bread and candies, and is a by-product of cheese making.
-Whey is the remaining liquid once milk has been curdled, or churned, and then strained.
+Whey is the liquid that remains once milk has been curdled, or churned, and then strained.
 Once milk has been curdled, it easily separates into curd (solid) and whey (liquid).
-Whey protein is often added to many nutritional supplements and protein shakes.
+Whey protein is often added to nutritional supplements and protein shakes.